MuhammadHuzaifa007/dog_cat_classification/README.md

-Dog and cat prediction using CNN
+Cat and Dog prediction using CNN